Schnur Scale Breast Reduction Calculator

 Frequently Asked Questions

-The Schnur Scale is a tool developed by Dr. Lawrence Schnur in 1991 to help determine the medical necessity of breast reduction surgery.
-It correlates a patient's body surface area with the minimum amount of breast tissue that should be removed for the procedure to be considered medically necessary rather than cosmetic.
-Many insurance companies use this scale as part of their coverage determination process.
+The Schnur Scale is a tool developed by Dr. Schnur to help determine if breast reduction surgery is medically necessary.
+It correlates a patient's body surface area with the minimum amount of breast tissue that needs to be removed to qualify for insurance coverage.

-No, meeting the Schnur Scale criteria is not a guarantee of insurance coverage.
-While it's an important factor, insurance companies may have additional requirements, such as documentation of symptoms (back pain, neck pain, shoulder grooving, rashes), failed conservative treatments, or specific body mass index (BMI) criteria.
-Always check with your insurance provider for their complete requirements.
+No, meeting the Schnur Scale criteria is typically a requirement but not a guarantee of insurance coverage.
+Insurance companies may require additional documentation of symptoms, previous conservative treatments, and other medical necessity factors.
+Always consult with your insurance provider for their specific requirements.

 References & Disclaimer